Buick 60 Special

 The Buick 60 Special is an early American racing car, two of which were built by Buick in 1910.
-It is one of the first US-built cars with just a single seat for the driver that was centrally located.
+It is one of the first US-built monopostos, having a single seat centered width-wise in the chassis.
 The car is nicknamed the Buick Bug.

 History

 General Motors founder William Crapo "Billy" Durant pursued motor racing for its promotional and sales value, and brought the Chevrolet brothers and Bob Burman on as drivers.
 When the American Automobile Association's Contest Board discovered Buick entering custom-built racing cars in stock production racing classes, they disqualified these so-called "Buick Roadsters" on 27 May 1910.
 The Buick 60 Special was built in response to that disqualification.

 The 60 Special was designed jointly by Chief Engineer Enos Anson (E.A.) de Waters, Louis Chevrolet, and Burman.
 Some of the tracings needed for parts designed for the car were done by Leo Goossen.

 The car was built in the Buick Engineering department for the Buick Racing Team.
 Construction took just two or three weeks.
 Only two 60 Specials were built.
 Just twenty-five days passed between conception and the cars being unloaded at Indianapolis.

 The 60 Special was among the first American-built racing cars without a seat for a riding mechanic, and that centered the driver laterally in the chassis.

 According to Buick engineer Walter Marr, the ram's head painted on the nose was there to signal that Buick was "butting back into racing!"

 Burman dubbed the car "The Space Eater", but the public called it the "Buick Bug".
 Burman was assigned to drive one, and Chevrolet the other.

 Chevrolet's car suffered a roll-over crash at the Indianapolis Motor Speedway on 29 June 1910 due to a blown tire.
 Chevrolet attributed his survival to having ducked down into the car when it rolled, where he was protected by steel bands built into the car's hood.
 His car was repaired, but in 1911 it disappeared and its fate remains unknown.
 The surviving 60 Special is believed to be Burman's.

 Some years after its retirement, the surviving 60 Special was found in a warehouse in Kansas City.
 Charles S. Howard, president of the Howard Automobile Company, a Buick distributorship, bought the car, possibly from Burman's widow, and showed it in 1920.
 Howard donated the car to the De Young Museum in San Francisco, then borrowed it back to display at his dealership.
 By 1940 the car had been restored by de Waters and his successor at Buick, Charles A. Chayne, in preparation for appearances at the Flint Motor Festival and New York World's Fair that year.
 Ownership of the 60 Special passed to Chayne, who later donated the car to the Sloan Museum.
 The car nevertheless remained on the inventory of the De Young until 1984, when a reporter from the San Francisco Examiner located it at the Sloan.